Our Mission

 Ryne

-Ryne grew up in dentistry—his dad a retired dentist—starting with filing charts, then lab tech work, custom guards, and assisting in complex procedures.
-Licensed RDH in 2018, he's served underserved patients, women's health, and kids with special needs.
+Ryne grew up in dentistry, starting with filing charts, then lab tech work, custom guards, and assisting in complex procedures.
+Licensed RDH in 2018 was just an addition as he reaches over a decade of dental clinical practice.

 His orofacial myology interest sparked via lasers, revealing tongue-to-toe connections.
-Verified through Pat's course, he focuses on sleep apnea and holistic function.
+Verified, he focuses on muscle balances, sleep apnea and holistic human function.

 Hobbies: Martial arts, soccer, tech, rockets, movies like The Truman Show.